Jubba8713/my_website1/content/blogs/Project1.md

   NULL
 ```

-7. Plot the distribution of income by education level.
-Use a facet_wrap
+### Density plot of monthly income by education level
-    and a theme from `ggthemes`.

 ```{r HR question7}
 #Create a density plot of monthly income by education level, faceted by education level